Illinois Woman's Press Association: Competitions

-Today, IWPA represents an assemblage of diverse and capable communicators, both men and women.
+Today, IWPA represents an assemblage of diverse communicators, both men and women.
 It continues to encourage communicators, who through their efforts enrich programs and activities each year including professional recognition by the Mate E. Palmer communications contest for members and the Illinois high school communications contest.
 The annual competition honors communications in a wide range of categories both in print and electronic media, books, photography, advertising as well as public relations.
 First place winning entries of the contest go on to compete for national recognition in the National Federation of Press Women's Professional Communications Contest.

 The Mate E. Palmer Awards were established in 1941 to publicize the media work of its statewide members.
 Rules governing the contest have expanded since its inception along with the categories.
 The rules and regulations parallel those set by the National Federation of Press Women and are published yearly.
 Named after IWPA's ninth president, Mrs. Mary E. (Mate) Palmer, she was considered a Life Member having joined the organization in 1895.
 At the time of her death in 1939, Palmer left a bequest of $500 to Sadie Quayle, who had cared for her during her last days.
 Quayle turned the bequest over to IWPA to establish a writing contest in Palmer's memory.
 The Silver Feather Award was established in 1972 by the Mate E. Palmer Award Contest committee to stimulate incentive in the awards program.
 The first winner was Dolores Haugh.
 The Silver Feather (Writer of the Year) is the result of contest entrants accumulating the most points earned in the state competition.

 The Editorial Writing Contest for High School Girls was first mentioned in the Sept.
 1972 edition of PenPoints.
 By 1976, boys were included in the contest for the first time renaming it the High School Contest to connect with journalism students and their educators at the high school level.
 Today, the competition honoring excellence in student work is known as the High School Communications Contest.
 First place winning entries compete in the National Federation of Press Women's High School Communications Contest where they earn nationwide recognition.
 The national contest is endorsed by the National Association of Secondary School Principals.